Table of Contents

 Step 4.
 Now you can transfer files between your iPad and Mac freely

 Step 1.
-Turn on Handoff on your iPhone by going to your Settings > General > Handoff > Move the Handoff slider to on/green.
+Turn on Handoff on your iPad by going to your Settings > General > Handoff > Move the Handoff slider to on/green.

-Now you know all the possible ways to connect your iPad to a Windows PC, laptop, or Mac.
+Now you know so many ways to connect your iPad to a Windows PC, laptop, or Mac.
 The best way for you varies according to the type of content you'd like to share between your mobile device and computer.
-Choose the way that suits your situation best to connect your iPad to computer with ease.
+Choose the way that suits your situation best to connect your iPad to the computer with ease.